-Progesterone is primarily made in the ovaries, however a small amount is also produced in the adrenal glands.
+Progesterone is primarily made in the ovaries, however, a small amount is also produced in the adrenal glands.
 In pregnancy, progesterone is also made by the placenta.
 The word “Progesterone” originates from Latin.
 “Pro” means “for,” and “Gesterone” means “gestation.”
+Progesterone tends to have a relaxing effect, easing stress and improving sleep.

 Child-bearing women who have low levels of Progesterone have more miscarriages and uterine fibroid tumors.
 One of the roles of Progesterone is thickening the endometrial lining to prepare the uterus for pregnancy.
 If this doesn’t occur due to low levels of Progesterone, or if levels don’t rise after implantation of the egg, then pregnancy can’t be sustained.